jovanliuc/jovan-resume/2023-03-22/resume.md

 ## BOSS 2.0
 ### Overview
 The BOSS(Business & Operation Support System)
-which is a king of business operation support systems, and including variable complex businesses.
+which is a king of business & operation support systems, and including various of the complex businesses.

-Generally, it is containing four key submodules,
-The Billing, Accounting, Customer Service, and Marketing services.
+In general, it is containing four key services, the Billing, the Accounting, the Customer Service, and the Marketing.

-There are also have large numbers of external partners to interactive with, e.g. the MDG (Customer Management), HCN (Credit Card Review), KAIT (Credit Rating Agency), CTOSS (Special Commodity Opening).
+There are also have large numbers of external services to interactive with, e.g. the MDG (Customer Management), HCN (Credit Card Review), KAIT (Credit Rating Agency), CTOSS (Special Commodity Opening).